mdn/content/files/en-us/web/javascript/reference/statements/import/index.md

 - `aliasN`
   - : Names that will refer to the named imports.
 Must be a valid JavaScript identifier.

-The import statement may also be followed by a series of modifiers after the `"module-name"`.
-They include:
+The `"module-name"` may be followed by a set of [import attributes](/en-US/docs/Web/JavaScript/Reference/Statements/import/with), starting with the `with` keyword.

-- [Import attributes](/en-US/docs/Web/JavaScript/Reference/Statements/import/with) using the `with` keyword

 ## Description